-Developments subject to this Chapter may develop at up to 48 dwelling units per acre subject to the following:

-- a) Located within an Activity Center and not in an industrial zoning district; and - b) At least 40% of the number of units up to 24 dwelling units per acre are maintained as affordable and for rent at or below 120% of the area median income for a period not less than 30 years; and - c) At least 30% of the number of units exceeding 24 dwelling units per acre are maintained as affordable at or below 80% of the area median income for a period not less than 30 years;
+- 1. Up to 48 dwelling units per acre subject to the following: - a) They are located within an Activity Center and not in Industrial zoning districts; and - b) at least 40% of the number of units up to 24 dwelling units per acre are maintained as affordable and for rent at or below 120% of the area median income for a period not less than 30 years; and - c) at least 30% of the number of units exceeding 24 dwelling units per acre are maintained as affordable at or below 80% of the area median income for a period not less than 30 years; - 2.
+Up to 72 dwelling units per acre subject to the following: - a) They are located within an Activity Center and not in Industrial zoning districts; and - b) at least 40% of the number of units up to 24 dwelling units per acre are maintained as affordable and for rent at or below 120% of the area median income for a period not less than 30 years; and - c) at least 30% of the number of units exceeding 24 dwelling units per acre are maintained as affordable at or below 50% of the area median income for a period not less than 30 years;